Ayaan0299/Ayaan0299/README.md

 🔗 **Portfolio:** https://ayaan0299.github.io/

-The site highlights practical SOC/SIEM labs, ethical hacking home labs, and ongoing cybersecurity and Python-based projects.
+The site highlights practical defensive labs some related SOC/ ethical hacking home labs, and ongoing cybersecurity and Python-based projects.

 ---

 ### 💻 What I’m Working On
 - Building hands-on cybersecurity labs and projects
 - Practising Python programming and security scripting
-- Developing skills in SOC analysis and SIEM monitoring
+- Developing skills in Cybersecurity analysis and SIEM monitoring
 - Learning Linux administration, network security, and ethical hacking techniques
 - Exploring new tools, labs, and real-world security scenarios